What is creatine monohydrate?

 Creatine monohydrate reduces recovery times

-Increases athletic ability with regards to explosive movements
+Increases the athletic ability for explosive efforts

 What is creatine monohydrate for?

-How to take creatine monohydrate
+How to consume creatine monohydrate

 Creatine may be mixed with: